fastai/fastpages/README.md

     `baseurl: "/your-repo-name"`

 4. Similarly, change the `url:` parameter in `_config.yaml` to the url your blog will be served on.
-For exmaple, instead of
+For example, instead of

     `url: "https://fastai.github.io"`